 When Brett tested one of these cookies before we took them to the gathering he loved them!
 He didn't know how to describe them though except by saying, "it's like a party in your mouth."
 I'll take it.
 There really are a lot of amazing flavor combinations happening in these cookies, but it works.
 The base is a peanut butter and oatmeal cookie that is sweet and chewy.
 Then you have the date caramel which is rich and dense.
 Then you taste the sweet chocolate drizzle and get a little crunch from the chopped peanuts on top.
 Yum!

 That's one of the things I love most about thumbprint cookies.
 You don't have to settle on one flavor, but can choose two (or three!) that complement each other and merge them into one, amazing flavor combination.
 Give these a try!
 You won't be disappointed.

-- 1 cup Medjool dates, soaked in hot water for 15 minutes and drained
+- 1 cup Medjool dates soak the dates in hot water for 15 minutes and drain

 - 1 tablespoon coconut oil

 - Chopped peanuts